Can You Have Caffeine Before A Tattoo?

 Can You Drink Caffeine After Getting A Tattoo?

 No evidence suggests that consuming caffeine after getting a tattoo may be harmful.
 However, it is important to note that coffee may lead to excess blood loss, as it decreases platelet aggregation, which prevents timely clot formation (1).
 Now, blood clot formation is essential for the healing process, as it serves as a temporary shield to protect the wound on the tattooed skin against the external environment (23).
-Thus, having caffeine after getting a tattoo may delay its healing, which may lead to the risk of infections.
+Thus, having caffeine after getting a tattoo may delay its healing, which may lead to the risk of infections and affect the overall appearance.
 Not just this, coffee consumption may also increase your blood pressure, which in turn, may affect the proper healing of the tattoo wound (5), (24).
+To help your tattoo heal faster and look its best, it’s important to avoid caffeine during the recovery period.

 After getting a tattoo, it is common for the body to experience stress, and caffeine might contribute to it by making you feel jittery and restless.
 But for how long does one need to avoid it after the session?
 The next section will help clear the confusion.